15 Types Of Door Locks (Ultimate Buying Guide)

 How To Measure For A Knob Lock

-On top of finding out what your door’s thickness is, you also need to look out for other information such as the circumference of the hole on the door for the knob to be set in place as well as how far it is from the actual door frame.
+Getting a door knob installed may sound like a pretty simple task but what you need to know is that you need to be precise with your measurements for the knob to actually work.
+On top of finding out what your doorโs thickness is, you also need to look out for other information such as the circumference of the hole on the door for the knob to be set in place as well as how far it is from the actual door frame.

 You need to start measuring the following:

-The door’s thickness: Older doors are typically thin whereas newer doors are thicker.
+The doorโs thickness: Older doors are typically thin whereas newer doors are thicker.
 Make sure you double check your measurements as this is very important.

 Bore holes on the door: There are two bore holes you need to measure.
 The first one is the cross bore which is the hole that is on both sides of the door.
 Measure out both the diameter and the depth.
 The second bore is the latch bore which is on the edge of the door.

-Once you have these exact measurements, it’ll be pretty easy to figure out which door locks you’re supposed to go with and you’re guaranteed that they’ll fit right in with no issues.
+Once you have these exact measurements, itโll be pretty easy to figure out which door locks youโre supposed to go with and youโre guaranteed that theyโll fit right in with no issues.

 Are Locks for Doors a Standard Size?

+The short answer is yes.
+As an industry standard, most door locks are standardized at a measurement of 2-1/8โ.
 There will be instances wherein this might not fit into your actual bore holes for your door.
 If this is the case, you have 2 options.
+You can either re-drill your bore holes or you can go with lock companies that make locks that can fit into smaller bore holes.

 What Is The Distance Between The Deadbolt And Knob?

-As a standard measurement, there needs to be a minimum distance of 5.5 inches coming from the center of the crossbore hole of the deadbolt to the center of the other door latch that’s attached to the main frame of the door.
+As a standard measurement, there needs to be a minimum distance of 5.5 inches coming from the center of the crossbore hole of the deadbolt to the center of the other door latch thatโs attached to the main frame of the door.

-Installing a deadbolt lock on top of having the lock that’s included with the door knob is common practice as it provides extra security.
+Installing a deadbolt lock on top of having the lock thatโs included with the door knob is common practice as it provides extra security.
 This is common for front doors in most homes.

 Although installing a deadbolt to your door is something easy to do and can be done as a DIY project in the home, you need to make sure that you get to pay attention to specific measurements.